zlobinilya1998/arthas-story/README.md

 # About
-This is a fan project created as a mini-book about Arthas
+This is a fun project created as a mini-book about Arthas